carloliveros/uce-scripts/Species tree.md

 install.packages("file_name_and_path", repos = NULL, type="source")
 ```

-Where file_name_and_path would represent the full path and file name.
+Where `file_name_and_path` would represent the full path and file name of the package.

 ## 1. Prepare bootstrap replicates